uncomplexlearning/a-level/markdown/physics.md

 > where the normal contact force $R$ is pointing away from the centre of the circular path.<br>
 > Tension always acts towards the centre of the circle.<br>
 > tl;dr: it depends which direction the normal contact force/tension/whatever other force acts

+> An object in circular motion does not travel in a straight line, so a force must be acting on it (Newton's 1st law)
+> The direction of the object is not constant, so its velocity and acceleration is also not constant
+> There is a force on the object which causes the object to accelerate in the direction of the force (Newton's 2nd law), and that force is centripetal
+> The object must pull on the central point of support with a force that is equal and opposite to the force pulling on the object from the centre (Newton's 3rd law)

 ### 6.1.2 Simple harmonic motion
 - An object is experiencing simple harmonic motion when: